Songtech-0912/Quark/ROADMAP.md

 - [x] Oct 1st

-* Basic proof of concept using `Eel` - distribute on Github as release 0.1.1 alpha proof of concept for Win/Mac/Linux
+* Basic proof of concept using `Eel` - distribute on Github as release 0.1.1 alpha

   * Able to open and save files